 Arlene Somerton Smith

 I began my career shooting the rapids of the Ottawa River—with a video camera, that is.
 As a videographer for Wilderness Tours Whitewater Rafting I laughed a lot and slept little as I worked hard to create video memories of crashing sprays of whitewater.

 For twelve years I worked as a producer for Rogers TV in Ottawa with some of the brightest and most talented people I have ever met.

 I am now a freelance writer and a certified copy editor.
-I write video scripts, speeches, and promotional materials.
+I write video scripts, speeches, web content and promotional materials.
 I also write short stories, and my work has been included in the Blood Is Thicker anthology published by Iguana Books, DESCANT magazine and in a Writer’s Digest short story collection.

 “This year’s contest attracted close to 19,000 entries.
 Your success in the face of such formidable competition speaks highly of your writing talent, and should be a source of great pride as you continue in your writing career.” —Kristen D. Godsey, Editor, Writer’s Digest

 I have been married to my always entertaining husband, Don, since 1989.
 I am the mother of two young adults who are so amazing I wonder how it is that I helped to create them.
 I love sports, and my favourite time of year is when I give my television remote a good workout by watching baseball, hockey, tennis, and curling all at the same time.

-I have been a member of Trinity United Church in Ottawa for twenty years.
+I have been a member of Trinity United Church in Ottawa for more than twenty years.
 It is place of open minds, open hearts, inspiration and goosebump moments.